38. Asian Sesame Salad Fresh and Flavorful Recipe

 Edamame: 5-7 days when cooked

 Remember to check for freshness before using any ingredient.
 This will help keep your salad tasty and safe to eat.
-For the full recipe, refer back to the earlier section.

 FAQs